 4. Why do we collect personal information?

-We will only collect personal information from you when it is reasonably necessary to undertake our business activities and functions, or as otherwise permitted by law.
-We may collect your personal information for one or more of the following purposes (depending on our relationship with you):
+We collect and handle personal information about you or your child when it is reasonably necessary for or related to our business activities, the services we provide, or as otherwise required or permitted by law.
+We may collect personal information for one or more of the following purposes (depending on our relationship with you):

-- to provide our child care services to your children, with their well-being, protection and development in mind
+- to provide early education and child-care services to your children, with their well-being, protection, and development in mind;

-- to contact you with helpful resources to support your child’s journey and milestones
+- to contact you and provide resources we consider helpful in supporting your child’s journey and milestones;

-- to analyse our customer needs with a view to developing new and/or improved services
+- to analyse the needs of families using our services with a view to the development of new and/or improved services;

-- fulfilling our mandatory reporting obligations required by applicable law
+- for fulfilling our mandatory reporting obligations required by applicable law;

-- if you are applying for a job, to assess your application for a role with us and to take references
+- if you apply for a job or placement, to assess your qualifications and suitability for a role with us, to make observations and to take references;

-- any related secondary purpose which we believe you would reasonably expect when we collected your personal information or as a result of our ongoing relationship with you
+- any related secondary purpose which we believe you would reasonably expect when we collected the personal information or as a result of our ongoing relationship with you;

-- to respond to and manage inquiries, complaints, feedback and claims, defend our legal interests and investigate and protect against fraud, theft and other illegal activities
+- to respond to and manage inquiries, complaints, feedback, and claims, defend our legal interests, and investigate and protect against fraud, theft, and other illegal activities; and

 5. What personal information do we collect and hold?